dapr/quickstarts/hello-kubernetes/README.md

 # Hello Kubernetes

 This tutorial will get you up and running with Dapr in a Kubernetes cluster.
 We'll be deploying the same applications from [Hello World](../1.hello-world).
 To recap, the Python App generates messages and the Node app consumes and persists them.
-The following architecture diagram illustrates the components that make up this sample:
+The following architecture diagram illustrates the components that make up this quickstart:

 ![Architecture Diagram](./img/Architecture_Diagram.png)

 ## Prerequisites
-This sample requires you to have the following installed on your machine:
+This quickstart requires you to have the following installed on your machine:
 - [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - A Kubernetes cluster, such as [Minikube](https://github.com/dapr/docs/blob/master/getting-started/cluster/setup-minikube.md), [AKS](https://github.com/dapr/docs/blob/master/getting-started/cluster/setup-aks.md) or [GKE](https://cloud.google.com/kubernetes-engine/)

-Also, unless you have already done so, clone the repository with the samples and ````cd```` into the right directory:
+Also, unless you have already done so, clone the repository with the quickstarts and ````cd```` into the right directory:
 ```
-git clone [-b <dapr_version_tag>] https://github.com/dapr/samples.git
+git clone [-b <dapr_version_tag>] https://github.com/dapr/quickstarts.git
-cd samples
+cd quickstarts
 ```
-> **Note**: See https://github.com/dapr/samples#supported-dapr-runtime-version for supported tags.
-Use `git clone https://github.com/dapr/samples.git` when using the edge version of dapr runtime.
+> **Note**: See https://github.com/dapr/quickstarts#supported-dapr-runtime-version for supported tags.
+Use `git clone https://github.com/dapr/quickstarts.git` when using the edge version of dapr runtime.

 ## Step 1 - Setup Dapr on your Kubernetes Cluster